 In the days, weeks and months after a car accident, chances are you’ll encounter many unfamiliar words, terms and phrases that you’ve never heard before.
 In this article, we hope to provide more than a mere definition of common jargon used by insurance companies during a car crash claim.
 Where possible, we will supply additional information that will help give you a practical understanding of the often confusing world of insurance terminology in our glossary of insurance terms.

 Understand that there isn’t a book that all insurance companies must abide by.
 Therefore, there might be slightly different wording used by different insurance companies.
 However, the industry as a whole is unified on the basic concepts, and most insurance companies do use the same terminology.

-After reading this on insurance terminology, you should be in a much better place to discuss your claim with friends and family, as well as address your claim with the insurance adjuster.
+After reading this glossary of insurance terms, you should be in a much better place to discuss your claim with friends and family, as well as address your claim with the insurance adjuster.

 Skip to the section you’re interested in: